 - Refi your existing OO loan to be eligible

-Base criteria of: a $400,000 loan amount, variable, principal and interest (P&I) investment home loans with an LVR (loan-to-value) ratio of at least 80%.
+Base criteria of: a $400,000 loan amount, variable, fixed, principal and interest (P&I) investment home loans with an LVR (loan-to-value) ratio of at least 80%.
 If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.

 What makes 2020 a unique year for investing in property?

 All investment comes with inherent risk.
 Although property is considered a more safe investment strategy than shares, for example, it still comes with the possibility you could lose your money.
 However, 2020 is arguably one of the most extraordinary years for the Australian property market in history, and as a result, could carry more risk.